Visit time : 1 day.

 One of the first carnival celebrations of the year.
 Main events include a parade.

-“Place aux Artistes” Festival (“Make way for the Artists” Festival) (from mid-July to late August)
+“Place aux Artistes” Festival (“Make way for the Artists” Festival) (end of July)

 Free.
 Many shows and concerts (music, theater, street arts) at various sites in the city.